 - More modern: Is somewhat more recent (announced 1 year and 8 months after the RX1R II).

-Advantages of the Sony Cyber-shot DSC-RX1R II:
+Arguments in favor of the Sony Cyber-shot DSC-RX1R II:

 - More detail: Has more megapixels (42.2 vs 24.1MP), which boosts linear resolution by 32%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.